fogus/spiel/wurfelspiel/dwnsiwn/README.markdown

 Capture
 -------

 To capture, a player can add the values showing on the faces of two or more of their dice to equal the value on a single opponent die.
 The dice used to capture are then re-rolled and placed into the opponent's stock.
 Likewise, the die captured is taken into the capturing player's stock and dice and also re-rolled.
-If you're using dice of the same color then just put the captured and capturing dice aside apart from the others.

 Both players are ultimately responsible for placing dice for their opponent according to the placement rules explained next.